 - Have previously taken a LEAD 212 or equivalent introduction to leadership course; and have taken/currently enrolled in LEAD 350 (will have completed LEAD 350 before fall 2021)

 - Exhibit responsibility, positive attitude, confidence, flexibility, team orientation, strong energy level, and excellent communication skills

 - Able to give and receive constructive feedback

 - Demonstrate a desire to learn about leadership

 - Demonstrate willingness to develop self-awareness and teamwork, planning, and facilitation skills

-- Able to commit approximately five hours per week during the spring 2021 semester for class time, class prep, grading, and individual meetings, etc.
+- Able to commit approximately 5 hours per week during the fall 2021 semester for class time, class prep, grading, and individual meetings, etc.